- Pro Video

 Many wedding pros pack four or more flash units in their bags for multiple lighting setups, but the bare minimum is two high-powered dedicated flash units plus a backup, either to use as a spare or for three-light portrait setups.

-Flash Brackets let you position the light high enough above the lens to drop shadows behind the subject for a more professional, natural look while still allowing you to hold the flash and camera as a well balanced, easiy manageable unit.
+Flash Brackets let you position the light high enough above the lens to drop shadows behind the subject for a more professional, natural look while still allowing you to hold the flash and camera as a well-balanced, easily manageable unit.

 Some allow you to position the camera vertically or horizontally on a rotating platform, a plus when shooting portraits.
-Suggested examples: Custom Brackets Digital Pro-M Camera Rotating Bracket Kit or the Stroboframe Pro-Digital Folding Flip Flash Bracket.
+Suggested examples: ProMediaGear BBGV2 Boomerang Flash Bracket or the Vello QuickDraw Rotating Flash Bracket.

 Wireless Radio Slaves